by Hallie Cohen YWCA Violence Prevention Educator

 - Be having fun most, but not all, of the time.
 You and your partner can recognize that challenges, conflicts, and discomfort will come up.
 If you make a mistake, you can take responsibility for it.

 - Feel like you partner respects you as a whole person, and you see yourself as an individual with interests and friendships outside of the relationship.

 While it is essential that professionals and community members are knowledgeable about abusive relationships, it is equally important that we can assess and recognize unhealthy and healthy relationships.
 By continuing to learn, reflect, and teach on these topics, I’ve been able to recognize and either leave or improve unhealthy relationships in my life.
 Some great places to continue your education are www.scarleteen.com, www.loveisrespect.org, and www.joinonelove.org.
-Or, reach out to our training team at firstname.lastname@example.org to learn about the topics we train groups on.
+Or, reach out to me at firstname.lastname@example.org to learn about the topics we train groups on.